diogo-gaspar23/product-review-app/README.md

 # Product Management and Review Application

-This is an academic project consisting of a migration of a monolithic Java Spring REST application into a microservice architecture using RabbitMQ as the message broker between microservices.
+This is an academic project (originally developed in a Bitbucket repository) consisting of a migration of a monolithic Java Spring REST application into a microservice architecture using RabbitMQ as the message broker between microservices.

 A layered architecture was used for all the services, looking to fulfill the SOLID principles.